Livestock Dealers Licenses

 Making (or causing to be made) a false entry or statement in any report or record is illegal.
 As is willfully removing, destroying, changing or concealing the true identity or identification of any animal required by state or federal law to be identified.

 All license-holders (and their agents/employees) must, upon request during ordinary business hours, permit authorized representatives of the BOAH to enter the licensee's place of business to examine records, accounts, and memoranda pertinent to livestock transactions made in connection with the business.
 The inspector may make copies of those records, memoranda or accounts, and inspect the property and facilities used in connection with the business.
-Required records must be kept open for inspection by BOAH for two years.
+Required records must be kept open for inspection by BOAH as follows: bison, cattle, sheep, goats, cervids, equine: 5 years; all other species: 3 years.

 Failure to comply with the livestock dealer licensing law may result in criminal charges, fines, injunctions and the revocation or suspension of a license.